 Whether a person drives a mid-size passenger sedan, a large sport utility vehicle, or a nimble, yet vulnerable motorcycle, once involved in a serious injury-related commercial vehicle accident, dealing with the aftermath of that crash can be nearly as traumatic as the initial event itself.
 When a roadway wreck caused by a large truck, such as an auto hauler, fully-loaded tanker truck, or 18-wheel moving van, the success of a personal injury claim against the responsible parties can hinge on a number of factors.

-At the law offices of Lebowitz & Mzhen, LLC, our legal staff has many years of training and courtroom experience.
+At the law offices of Lebowitz & Mzhen Personal Injury Lawyers, our legal staff has many years of training and courtroom experience.
 We make it our business to defend the rights of those innocent victims of injury-related automobile, commercial trucking and motorcycle collisions.
 When it comes to injuries sustained following an impact from a commercial motor vehicle (or CMV), the odds of receiving a reasonable and appropriate monetary settlement from an insurance company can often be quite slim without legal representation, which makes it all the more important that any victim of a trucking accident should contact a skilled Maryland auto and truck accident attorney.

 It is no secret that large companies and big corporations have many times the monetary and legal resources of the average person.
 Large trucking firms are no exception and their insurance providers usually have teams of lawyers who spend a great deal of time and effort preparing a defense against any significant injury claim filed against them.
 Our background in Maryland personal injury law allows us to focus on the needs of our clients, who typically suffer from pain, discomfort and financial hardship due to the negligent actions of another party.